andremvsramos/42_Webserv/README.md

 I/O Multiplexing is a technique used for managing multiple input/output operations over a single blocking system call.
 It's crucial for applications that need to handle multiple data streams simultaneously without dedicating a separate thread or process to each one, thus significantly improving efficiency and performance in networked applications.

+We chose to use `epoll` for our project, but first, we need to understand each type of I/O multiplexing: `select`, `poll`, and `epoll`.

 ## `select()`

 The `select()` system call allows a program to monitor multiple file descriptors to see if one or more of them are ready for an I/O operation (e.g., reading or writing).